 After a family member’s death, on-going cemetery visits are encouraged.
 The Trustees of St. Patrick’s Cathedral support these Spiritual Works of Mercy by providing weekly Mass:

-Saturday Mornings 9:30 AM Our Lady Queen of Peace Chapel
+Saturday Mornings 9:30 AM @ St. Fancis of Assisi Chapel

 …and other opportunities for prayer and remembrance.
 Additionally, families are accustomed to praying at the burial sites of their beloved dead to observe birth and death dates, wedding anniversaries, other religious holidays, including Easter, All Saints and All Souls, and civic holidays such as Veterans Day, Mother’s Day, Memorial Day and Father’s Day.